Determination of nuclear deformations with an emulator for sub-barrier fusion reactions: RESULTS AND DISCUSSIONS

 \subsection{Static deformation of $^{186}\mathrm{W}$}

 Following the same procedure, we also analyze the $^{16}$O + $^{186}$W system to determine the deformation parameters of the $^{186}\mathrm{W}$ nucleus.
 To this end, we take $V_{0} = 188 \text{ MeV}$, $r_{0} = 0.95 \text{ fm}$, and $a_{0} = 1.05 \text{ fm}$ for the Woods-Saxon potential, and vary $\beta_2$ and $\beta_4$ in the range of (0.25,0.35) and ($-$0.05,0.05), respectively, with an increment of 0.01.
 We construct an emulator using 9 basis vectors, defined with $\beta_2=$ 0.25, 0.30, and 0.35, and $\beta_4=-0.025$, 0.00, and 0.025, as shown by the black dots in Fig. \ref{Pic_5} (b).
 The resultant $\chi^2$ function are shown in Figs. $\ref{Pic_5}$ (a) and (b) for the exact coupled-channels calculations and for the calculations with the emulator, respectively.
-As in the $^{16}$O+$^{154}$Sm shown in the previous subsection, it is evident that the emulator successfully reproduces the exact results.
-The optimum values of the deformation parameters are $\beta_2 = 0.29$ and $\beta_4 = -0.02$, which can be compared with the values obtained with earlier neutron scattering, $\beta_2=0.203\pm0.006$ and $\beta_4=-0.057\pm0.006$ \cite{PhysRevC.26.1899}.
+As in the $^{16}$O+$^{154}$Sm shown in the previous subsection, the extracted parameters using the emulator are $\beta_2 = 0.29 \pm 0.006$ and $\beta_4 = -0.02 \pm 0.014$, which are consistent with the exact results of $\beta_2 = 0.29 \pm 0.005$ and $\beta_4 = -0.02 \pm 0.011$.
+These value can be compared with the values obtained with earlier neutron scattering, $\beta_2=0.203\pm0.006$ and $\beta_4=-0.057\pm0.006$ \cite{PhysRevC.26.1899}.
 Notice that both fusion and neutron scattering yield a negative value of $\beta_4$ of $^{186}$W \cite{PhysRevC.52.3151}.
 The fusion cross sections and the corresponding barrier distributions obtained with the optimum values of the deformation parameters are shown in Figs. \ref{Pic_5} (c) and (d), respectively.
 Once again, one can see that the emulator (the red solid line) successfully reproduce the exact calculations (the black dashed line) as well as the experimental data.

+We notice that the Pearson correlation coefficients significantly differ between the emulator and the exact calculation, even though both of them lead to similar values of the optimum deformation parameters.
+That is, the Pearson correlation coefficient is $r = -0.51$ for the emulator, while it is $r = -0.29$ for the exact calculation.
+It is likely that this discrepancy arises from inaccuracies in the predictions with the emulator near the boundaries of the parameter space.
+This would indicate that the current basis set used for the emulator may not be optimally chosen.
+The worse performance at the left edges of the grid somewhat distorts the joint posterior distribution and overestimates the anti-correlation between $\beta_2$ and $\beta_4$, even though the posterior means and the standard deviations are well reproduced.
+This would be cured to a large extent if one employed an algorithmic optimization for snapshot selection.